Revere Public Schools, Revere, MA

 Greater Lawrence Technical School (GLTS), Lawrence, MA

-Since 2011, Research for Better Teaching (RBT) has worked with the Greater Lawrence Technical School (GLTS) offering courses for teachers and administrators and provide additional consultation.
+Since 2011, Research for Better Teaching (RBT) has worked with the Greater Lawrence Technical School (GLTS) offering courses for teachers and administrators and providing additional consultation.
 This case study summarizes RBT activities conducted at GLTS and describes the impact of those activities on students, teachers, and administrators in the school.

 Read the full report here.